 The current economic climate has every law firm and practice group focusing on how to maximize resources, reduce costs and optimize partner performance.
 A recent article in the Wisconsin Law Journal titled, Firm retreats: Business over Pleasure highlights the changes law firms are making in traditional law firm retreats to focus on efficiency and cut costs.

-The following are five strategies every law firm, can implement to increase the effectiveness and ROI for annual retreats.
+The following are five strategies every law firm, practice group or Collaborative Law practice group can implement to increase the effectiveness and ROI for annual retreats.